 Based on the above findings, TTM associates outlines the Top 7 reasons why employees leave:

-2.Employee-job mismatches due to incomplete talent strategies – Companies with the best-fit selection practices follow a consistent and thorough talent forecasting process before recruiting, which is based on key business objectives that drive talent needs.
+Companies with the best-fit selection practices follow a consistent and thorough talent forecasting process before recruiting, which is based on key business objectives that drive talent needs.
 Employees are not interchangeable parts that should be moved into whichever slot that needs to be filled at a given time.
 People want to have a job that they are good at and will make them feel that they are contributing to the organisation.

-3.Believing that with the right training and coaching people can learn to do any job well – the truth is people are extremely adaptable, but unless they are in roles that match their preferences and motivated abilities they will become disengaged, burn themselves out, and leave.
+The truth is people are extremely adaptable, but unless they are in roles that match their preferences and motivated abilities they will become disengaged, burn themselves out, and leave.
 A passion for career matching must become a core competency in any organisation.
 Using the Herrmann Brain Dominance instrument (HBDI)® which is a powerful psychometric assessment that defines and describes the way you think and process information, TTM associates developed a whole new approach to assess individuals.
 During job interviews, each candidate is assessed on the basis of 4 profiles which you can see here:

-4.Devalued and unrecognised employees – No incentives or bonuses to unsafe working conditions and low trust environments can all lead to low employee enablement.
+No incentives or bonuses to unsafe working conditions and low trust environments can all lead to low employee enablement.
 The below image shows the conclusion of new research by from Bain & Company, conducted in conjunction with the Economist Intelligence Unit on over 300 top global business performers.
 The foundational elements, called ‘employee satisfaction’, are the necessities such as having a safe work environment and the resources necessary to do the job.
 Abraham Maslow, one of the founders of humanist psychology who is known for his “hierarchy of needs” theory, said we can’t concern ourselves with higher goals until we have the necessities of life, including security.
 Next comes engagement, employees need to feel like they are a part of an extraordinary team, or that they can learn and grow or make an impact.
 Finally, at the top—perhaps the equivalent of Maslow’s self-actualisation—is the feeling that one can derive meaning and purpose from the company’s mission.

-5.Lack of sufficient coaching and or ineffectual feedback – an efficient coaching process builds strong and durable working relationships, it helps employees answer four basic questions:
+An efficient coaching process builds strong and durable working relationships, it helps employees answer four basic questions:

 This alignment is a necessary precondition for employee engagement.

-6.Blocked growth & career frustration – growth and advancement opportunities must keep a similar pace with employers’ career expectations.
+Growth and advancement opportunities must keep a similar pace with employers’ career expectations.
 Hay Group has developed a model for clustering employees according to their level of engagement and enablement to reach employee effectiveness, which if applied correctly, will lead to higher financial success and lower retention rates.